Bellfalasch/frontend-forum/slides.md

 * Make sure to ask questions and throw ideas out in the open: <IconsSlack/>**#accessibility**
 * One change is [the new "a11y hub" on gjensidige.builders](https://www.gjensidige.builders/learn/accessibility), our own "Learn" hub
 * Methodology department will now list a11y as an official requirement
-* We will create some new guides for teams testing and/or prioritizing tasks
+* We will create some new guides/charts for teams testing and/or prioritizing tasks

 </v-clicks>
 <v-clicks after>